Llanthomas Castle Mound: Llanthomas Lordship

-From the 1st century to around the 11th century the settlement (in Llanigon) known today as Llanthomas was called Trefynys.

 The second Norman invasion of Wales was successful, unlike the first.
 It was led by the Norman lord Bernard de Neufmarché (c.1050–c.1125).
 Brycheiniog (part of mid-Wales) was conquered between 1088 and 1095.
 Brycheiniog was divided into lesser lordships, and gifted to the knights who contributed to the conquest.

 Motte and bailey castles were a vital Norman defensive architecture.
 A castle would have been built soon after the lordship was allocated to a knight.

 The Llanthomas lordship was part of the Hay lordship owned by William Revel, one of Bernard's knights.
 Revel is thought to have built Hay Tump, near St Mary's Church, Hay-on-Wye.
 St. Mary's was separated from the ancient parish of Llanigon (and St. Eigon's) around 1115.

-By 1340, Llanigon is known to have had a chapel of ease called Thomascherche (PRN 81681).
 In the 14th century the Llanthomas lordship was known as Llanthomas manor.
-The manor had considerable land including Llanthomas Castle Mound, farmland, orchards(PRN 78372, 2586, 139277) etc. The manor included a proprietary church called Thomaschurch, probably the Llanigon chapel of ease, as its name is the translation from the French.
+The manor had considerable land including Llanthomas Castle Mound, farmland, orchards (PRN 78372, 2586, 139277) etc. As previously stated by 1340, Llanthomas is known to have had a chapel of ease (PRN 81681).
+This was a proprietary church which might have been associated with St. Eigons in Llanigon.
 The chapel was located near the domicile of the lord of the manor.
 The proprietary church was funded by the lord of the manor, who provided its vicar with a stipend making the chapel financially independent of the diocese in the established church.
 Documented references to the proprietary church had disappeared by the 18th century.

-Paul Remfry a local historian has suggested that one of the first lords of the manor may have been the English Earl, William de Ferre (c.1138- c.1189), Earl of Derby and a Knight Templar.
-Primary and secondary sources show that there were many high status owners (or feudal tenants).
+Paul Remfry a local historian has suggested that one of the first lords of the manor may have been the English Earl, William de Ferrers (c.1138- c.1189), Earl of Derby and a Knight Templar.
+Primary and secondary sources show that there were many high-status owners (or feudal tenants).
 This included descendants of the Devereux family who fought with William the Conqueror at the Battle of Hastings.
 It is believed that the Devereux family had several estates in Herefordshire since the time of King John, if not earlier.
-From the Norman era through to the Victorian era, the Llanthomas lordship has been home to the nobility, the wealthy and the infamous including:
+From the Norman era through to the Victorian era, the Llanthomas lordship has been home to the nobility, the wealthy and the infamous, including: